-Hebrew Theological College treats all employees, students, and applicants without unlawful consideration or discrimination as to race, creed, color, national origin, sex, age, disability, marital status, genetic predisposition, sexual orientation or citizen status in all decisions, including but not limited to recruitment, the administration of its educational programs and activities, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, layoff, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation, and employment.
-Inquiries or complaints concerning the non-discrimination policies for all HTC campuses should be sent to Mrs. Rita Lipshitz Title IX Coordinator, 2606 W. Touhy Avenue, Chicago, Illinois 60645 or lipshitz@htc.edu.
-Employees or students may alternatively file a complaint with the Office for Civil Rights by contacting their regional office /or the US Department of Education.
+Hebrew Theological College("HTC") is an equal opportunity employer.
+HTC treats all employees, job applicants, and students without unlawful consideration of race, ethnicity, religious creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical condition), age, disability, medical condition, marital status, genetic information, sexual orientation, gender, gender identity, gender expression, military service or veteran status, citizenship status, or any other classification protected by applicable federal, state or local laws.
+We are committed to ensuring the fulfillment of this policy in all decisions, including but not limited to, recruitment, the administration of educational programs and activities, hiring, compensation, training and apprenticeship, placement, promotion, upgrading, demotion, downgrading, transfer, layoff, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation, and employment.
+Inquiries or complaints concerning the non-discrimination policies for all HTC campuses should be sent to Nurit Siegal, Title IX Coordinator, 2606 W. Touhy Avenue, Chicago, Illinois 60645, nsiegal2@htc.touro.edu.